akka/alpakka/docs/src/main/paradox/hdfs.md

 ### Sequence Writer

-Use `HdfsFlow.compress` to stream a flat file consisting of binary key/value pairs.
+Use `HdfsFlow.sequence` to stream a flat file consisting of binary key/value pairs.

 #### Without Compression